Exporting to Saudi Arabia | Octagona Srl

 This positive trend underscores the strategic importance of the Saudi market for Italian products, which are gaining market share over other European suppliers.

-Among them, Italy ranks second, behind Germany but ahead of the United Kingdom, France and Spain.
+Among these, Italy ranks second, behind Germany but ahead of the United Kingdom, France, and Spain.

 Exporting to Saudi Arabia